planetfederal/workshops/workshops/geogig/doc/source/gui/branch.rst

       * ``facility``: ``MTRAIL``
       * ``facilityde``: ``Multi-use Trail``

 #.
 After you are happy with your changes click :guilabel:`Toggle Editing` to save your changes.
-Now commit them to the repository by right clicking the layer and select :menuselection:`Geogig --> Update repository with this version`.
-In the commit dialgo enter the following message: "New [name] bike lane added", where [name] is the name of the lane as given in the attribute.
+Now commit them to the repository by right clicking the layer and select :menuselection:`Geogig --> Sync layer with repository branch...`.
+In the commit dialog, select the ``sandbox`` branch and enter the following message: "New [name] bike lane added", where [name] is the name of the feature as given in the attribute.

    .. figure:: img/branch_newlanemessage.png